* Q2 op profit likely $12.1 bln vs $11.3 bln analyst estimate

 * Tight chips supply to propel record 2017 earnings - analysts

-* New Galaxy Note 8 phone expected in Q3 (Updates with analyst comment in par 6, share price reaction)
+* New Galaxy Note 8 phone expected in Q3 (Adds context about chip sector, background)

 The Apple Inc smartphone rival and global memory chip leader said second-quarter operating profit was likely 14 trillion won ($12.11 billion), compared with the 13.1 trillion won average of 19 analyst estimates in a Thomson Reuters poll.

-Revenue likely rose 18 percent from a year earlier to 60 trillion won, also a quarterly record, versus analysts' forecast of 59 trillion won.
-The South Korean firm did not elaborate and will release detailed earnings in late July.
+Revenue likely rose 18 percent from a year earlier to 60 trillion won, versus analysts' forecast of 59 trillion won.

-While analysts say the memory chip industry will ride a super-cycle for several years on the back of consolidation and new demand from services such as cloud computing and artificial intelligence, its growth rate may slow from the massive jump expected this year.
+The memory chips industry is widely expected to ride a prolonged super-cycle for several years on the back of consolidation and new demand from services such as cloud computing and artificial intelligence (AI), Nomura said in a report this week.